epublication/data-model/docs/announcement-import.md

   types, key off the element's `Term` value rather than specific JSON fields (analogous to the recommendation in the Announcement Type documentation).
-- **Use a test/sandbox environment**, once available, before publishing in production.

 ---